RobertEJohnson/Coding-Challenge-Tracker/docs/weeklyRecaps/week1.md

     >I think the first thing is, ask the next question.
 I never asked, "Is there any way I can make these two numbers I have to accumulate into one number?".
 I still don't think in this particular case I would've came up with the solution to use ```Math.abs()```, but I still would've had a *chance* to come up with a different solution.
 If I would've just asked the question to the immediate problem I was encountering rather than thinking it couldn't be done, I might've found a clever solution.

     >I think that really is the main take away here for me.
 Ask the next question, and gained understanding of ```reduce()``` and clever implementations of ```Math.abs()```.

+### Challenge #8 {: .challenge .challenge--edabit}

+=== "Code Challenge"

+    **Challenge:**
+    Create a function that determines whether a number is Oddish or Evenish.
+A number is Oddish if the sum of all of its digits is odd, and a number is "Evenish" if the sum of all of its digits is even.
+If a number is Oddish, return "Oddish".
+Otherwise, return "Evenish".

+    For example, oddishOrEvenish(121) should return "Evenish", since 1 + 2 + 1 = 4. oddishOrEvenish(41) should return "Oddish", since 4 + 1 = 5.

+    Examples:

+        oddishOrEvenish(43) ➞ "Oddish"
+        oddishOrEvenish(373) ➞ "Oddish"
+        oddishOrEvenish(4433) ➞ "Evenish"

+        Notes:
+        No Notes.

+=== "Solution"

+    **Solution:**
+    My first solution!:

+        function oddishOrEvenish(num) {
+            const sum = (num).toString().split('').reduce((acc,cur)=>acc+Number(cur), 0);
+            return sum % 2 === 0 ?
+'Evenish': 'Oddish';
+        }

+    I'm not crazy about having to convert a number into a string then back into a number once its is separated, I'm sure there has to be a way to keep it as a number the whole time :)

+    Another person's solution was this

+        function oddishOrEvenish(num) {
+            return [...String(num)].map(Number).reduce((a,v) => a + v) % 2 ?
+'Oddish' : 'Evenish'
+        }

+    They used the ```Number``` object wrapper that's awesome!
+I just saw a solution recently that used a the ```Boolean``` object wrapper (challenge #5 this week) it's cool to see another object wrapper being used in an array method.
+Besides that it looks like they had a pretty similar train of thought for this problem as I did, which is cool.
+I feel like mapping and reducing the same array is probably treading the same ground a bit too much, this is where it would be awesome to have more experience with efficency and testing functions so I could have more solid logic on if something is a good practice or not rather than just inferring :)

+    I think breaking the function into two chunks (a variable sum, then an ternary operator on sum) reads a little smoother.

+    There is one last thing I would change about my answer though.
+I know the questions tests only include integers but why not account for decimal points as well?
+So I'm going to fix that... and here's my updated solution so now the function can work with decimal arguments as well like ```.0112``` or ```230.39103```.
+It still doesn't do a ```typeof(functionArgument)==='number'``` check which it could.
+But for now I'll just assume the user of oddishOrEvenish isn't passing something else in.
+Technically it will work for strings like '24234' too which is nice.

+        function oddishOrEvenish(num) {
+            const sum = (num).toString().split('').reduce((acc, cur)=>
+                cur !== '.' ? acc + Number(cur) : acc + 0
+            , 0);
+            return sum % 2 === 0 ?
+'Evenish' : 'Oddish';
+        }

+=== "Learning Notes"

+    **Learning Notes:**

+    >That was a lot of fun!
+It's been a good while since I last used ```split('')``` to break a string into an array!
+No other major notes that I haven't talked about in the solutions.
+I enjoy doing the little bit of extra checking for a decimal point, I should've done that to start, that makes a much more useful function in my opinion.

 ---

 ### Final Challenge Reflections